 Unless you possess another foreign nationality, you may be rendered stateless after you renounce your U.S. citizenship.
 This means you would lack the protection of any government and you may not be entitled to a passport from any country, making it difficult for you to travel.

-How are my tax or military service obligations affected after I renounce?
+How are my tax and military obligations affected after I renounce?

 Your renunciation may have no effect whatsoever on your U.S. tax or military service obligations (Please contact the Internal Revenue Service or U.S. Selective Service for more information).